openforis/sepal-doc/docs/source/cli/ofgt.rst

 Specifications:

--   Sample size (nbr of pixels) is given by the user
+-   Sample size (NBR of pixels) is given by the user
 -   The sample is distributed within classes in relation to class frequencies
--   Output is a text file to be used e.g. in k-nn
+-   Output is a text file to be used e.g. in knn
 -   A histogram is also printed out, sample size per class is shown in last column
 -   The image and the shapefile need to be in the same projection